tasniakader/Elliptic-Curves-and-Cryptography/README.md

 The project also includes an overview of the Elliptic Curve Diffie-Hellman (ECDH) key exchange protocol and an analysis of Pollard’s Rho Algorithm, a well-known method used to attack the ECDLP.

-The repository includes the following files:
-  `elliptic_curves.pdf`: The full project report.
-  `elliptic_curves.tex`: LaTeX source code for the report.
-  `elliptic_curves.py`: Python implementation of elliptic curve operations and Pollard’s Rho Algorithm.
+The repository includes the following files: elliptic_curves.pdf: The full project report. elliptic_curves.tex: LaTeX source code for the report. elliptic_curves.py: Python implementation of elliptic curve operations and Pollard’s Rho Algorithm.